 MAT 288 Linear Algebra: This is a Delaware Tech course which studies linear equations, determinants, vector spaces, linear transformations, Eigenvalues, and Eigenvectors.

 Fractals & Chaos: This is a University of Delaware course covering one-dimensional dynamics, especially the logistic function and maps of the unit circle, and two-dimensional dynamics including linear transformations and Smale’s horseshoe map.
 The course concludes with a study of the Mandelbrot set and the Julia sets.
 Constant attention is given to the fractal structure and chaotic dynamics.
 Permission from the Academic Challenge Program Chairperson is required to take this course.

-Critical Reading & Writing: This is the standard University of Delaware freshman composition course.
+Critical Reading & Writing: University of Delaware standard Freshman Composition course.
 It develops expository and argumentative writing skills and fosters skills in analytical reading.

-Introduction to Poetry: This is a University of Delaware course which fosters appreciation and studies the masterworks of English and American verse.
-The course requires students’ oral and written analyses of poems from the Middle Ages to the present.
+Introduction to Poetry: University of Delaware course that fosters appreciation and studies representative masterworks of English, American and world verse.
+Requires oral and written analysis of poems from the Middle Ages to present.

-Introduction to Drama: This is a University of Delaware course which examines the masterworks of drama from the classical era to the present.
-The course requires students’ oral and written analyses of dramatic works.
+Introduction to Drama: University of Delaware course that examines masterworks of drama from the classical era to the present.
+Requires students’oral and written analyses of dramatic works.

 Short Story: University of Delaware course examining the short story as a narrative form, with readings from American and foreign short story traditions.
 Requires students’ oral and written analyses of fiction.